kassxxgleas/IMPAD/README.md

 | 🧠 Clarity Score | Coherence, terminology, and completeness of the explanation. | LLM Analysis |
 | 🛠️ Hard Score | Balance between independent coding and external research. | Window Sensor |
 | ⚖️ Verdict | Math-based PASS / FAIL recommendation. | Aggregated Data |

-### 3. Smart Playback (Drill-Down)
-Click on any anomaly in the timeline to instantly watch that specific moment in the video recording.
-Context is just one click away.

 ---